ktan185/AVLTree-Visualisation/README.md

   Mini project to help understand rotation, insertion and deletion from an AVL tree during Algorithms and Data Structures course.

+# How to Run

+  To visualize AVL tree rotations, insertions, and deletions, follow these steps:

+  1. Open the `main.java` file to launch the AVL tree visualization script.
+  2. The script allows you to perform insertion and deletion operations on the AVL tree.
+  3. Input values in the following format: `integer space integer space integer`

+  For example, you can input values like: 1 5 6 7 90 87 3

 # Attribution